PRODUCT DEVELOPMENT

 “This project helped me understand the practical application of motor control, user-centered design, and precision mechanics,” says Varshini.

-Automatic Cards Distribution Machine
+Automatic Card Distribution Machine

 By S. Arun Kumar, Third-Year Product Design Student